 What's your "right-shore"?

 Every company is different.
 Some American-based businesses truly benefit from offshoring or near-shoring their manufacturing.
 For most, however, offshoring isn't nearly as beneficial as it used to be.

-While many countries that offer outsourced manufacturing still keep wages much lower than American wages, that's truly the only benefit to an American company who markets their goods to the American public.
-Wages are increasing, disaster is striking, and Americans prefer home-grown products.
+While many countries that offer outsourced manufacturing still keep wages much lower than American wages, that's truly the only benefit to an American company that markets their goods to the American public.
 Onshoring or reshoring your manufacturing is simply a smarter move for most modern businesses.